VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/algebra.md

 > ... an **antiprime number**, is a [positive](https://en.wikipedia.org/wiki/Positive_number) [integer](https://en.wikipedia.org/wiki/Integer) with more [divisors](https://en.wikipedia.org/wiki/Divisor) than any smaller positive integer has

 so, technically 1, 2, 4, and 6 are all antiprime.
 But where it gets interesting is with larger numbers.
-For example, 360 is anti prime as you get get to it with {{< katex >}} 2*2*2*2*3*3*5​{{< /katex >}}, which is 7 primes multiplied together, more than it takes to get to any number prior.
+For example, 360 is anti prime as you get to it with {{< katex >}} 2*2*2*2*3*3*5​{{< /katex >}}, which is 7 primes multiplied together, more than it takes to get to any number prior.
 These numbers are really easy to work with because of this, and it makes it really convenient for the number of degrees in a circle as it can be divided so easily.

 # 1⅘ - Number Bases